Reversibility of Affine Transformations: Introduction

 \section{Introduction}

-In the context of group theory, one natural question is to find the {\it centralizer} of $ g $ in $ G $, i.e., the elements $ s $ in a group $ G $ which conjugate the element $ g $ into itself, and the elements $ r\in G $ which conjugate $ g $ to $g^{-1}$.
-The centralizer of an element is always non-empty.
-On the other hand, a priory the existence of such $ r $ is not apparent, and it depends on the particular choice of $ g $.
-These are two important classes in the study of a dynamical system, namely {\it symmetry} and {\it time-reversing symmetry} or {\it reverser}.
-Considering $ G $ as the group of automorphisms of some topological space, $ s $ is called a {\it symmetry} of $ g $, whereas $r$ is called a {\it time-reversing symmetry or reverser} of $ g $, see \cite{La}.

-In the classical set-up, an element $g$ in a group $G$ is called \emph{reversible} or \emph{real} if $ g $ has a time-reversing symmetry, i.e., $g$ is conjugate to $g^{-1}$ in $ G $.
-An element $g$ in $G$ is \emph{strongly reversible} or \emph{strongly real} if $ g $ has a time-reversing symmetry which is also an involution in $ G $, i.e., $g$ is conjugate to $g^{-1}$ in $G$ by an element of order at most $2$.
-Equivalently, an element is strongly reversible or strongly real if it is a product of two involutions from $G$.
-The concept of `Reversibility' originated and was studied in the context of the dynamical system.
-However, from the algebraic point of view, the terms real and strongly real are used instead of reversible and strongly reversible.
-The terminology `real' was motivated by the connections with real characters for compact groups.
-Investigation of reversibility in a group is a vast area of current research; see \cite{FS} for an account.

-Classification of reversible and strongly reversible elements in a group is a problem of interest in various disciplines of Mathematics, for example, dynamical systems, geometry, Lie theory, finite group theory, and arithmetic geometry.
-Nevertheless, a complete classification of reversible classes is not available in the literature other than a few families of infinite groups, which include the compact Lie groups, real rank one classical groups, and isometry groups of hermitian spaces, see, e.g., \cite{FS, BG, GL}.
-Recently, the reversible and strongly reversible unipotent elements in the classical simple Lie groups have been completely classified in \cite{GM} using an infinitesimal version of the notion of the classical reversibility or reality, namely adjoint reality, which was introduced there.
-The exponential map establishes the equivalences between the adjoint real nilpotent elements and the reversible unipotent elements.
+Let $G$ be a group.
+An element $g \in G$ is called {\it reversible} or {\it real} if $g$ is conjugate to $g^{-1}$ in $ G $.
+An element $g \in G$ is {\it strongly reversible} or {\it strongly real} if $ g $ is conjugate to $g^{-1}$ in $G$ by an involution (i.e., by an element of order at most $2$) in $ G $.
+Equivalently, an element is strongly reversible if it is a product of two involutions from $G$; see \remref{rem-equvi-str}.
+The idea of `reversible elements' originated in mathematical and physical systems from different directions, \cite{Ar, De, Se, lamb, OS}.
+From the algebraic point of view, the terms real and strongly real are used instead of reversible and strongly reversible.
+Investigation of reversible and strongly reversible elements in a group is an active area of current research; see \cite{OS} for an elaborate exposition of this theme from the geometric point of view.
+A complete classification of reversible and strongly reversible elements is not available in the literature except for the case of a few families of infinite groups, which include the compact Lie groups, real rank one classical groups, and isometry groups of hermitian spaces; see \cite{OS, BG, GL}.
+In this article, by \textit{reversibility} in a group $G$, we mean a classification of reversible and strongly reversible elements in $G$.